 There, every grocery store has at least an entire aisle with the products you need, from azuki beans to rice vinegar!
 And the island cabbages are fresh and delicious.

 I’ve been pleased to find that the larger grocery stores in Denver stock the ingredients for this slaw.
 There is also a large Asian grocery within walking distance of my house (Pacific Ocean Marketplace) that stocks harder-to-find ingredients, like organic miso.
 Above is the selection of ingredients I keep on hand for my Asian dishes.

 You can vary the ingredients of the slaw according to taste: more red cabbage, or add red onion or shallot, or more carrots.
 The more color the better to boost your antioxidants!
 Plus the range of colors gives so much visual appeal it's even more fun to eat.

-Surprisingly, there is little difference in flavor between the two nut butters.
+Surprisingly, there is little difference in flavor between the two nut butters once added to the dressing.
 You can certainly use peanuts if you like them or if you’re allergic to tree nuts.
 If I couldn’t use either of these, I would try sunflower butter.

 Other than peeling the garlic and ginger, I like to say that the hardest part of this dressing is taking all the ingredients out of your cupboards and refrigerator!
 It’s delicious on any mixture of crunchy greens, including lettuce salads.

 You can make this dressing in a food processor, but I now prefer to grate the ginger and press the garlic as shown here (true confession - this is actually the sauce for my Hoisin Salmon, but the idea is the same).
 It's less work to clean these tools than the food processor, and I don't worry that the food processor will leave large-ish chunks of garlic.